stellarwp/kadence-blocks/readme.txt

 == Changelog ==

 = 3.0.33 =
-Release Date: April TBD, 2023
+Release Date: April 12, 2023
 * Fix: Aria label for mute button in row layout video background.
+* Fix: Possible issue with the info box when title and text are paragraph tags.

 = 3.0.32 =
 Release Date: April 6, 2023